joostvunderink/angular-jsonrpc-client/README.md

 # Setting headers at run-time

 Sometimes, you don't have the authentication headers during the Angular configuration phase yet, for example because you will only receive them as result of a "log in" JSON-RPC call.
-It is possible to add headers later on, via `jsonrpc.setExtraHeaders(serverName, headers)`.
+It is possible to add headers later on, via `jsonrpc.setHeaders(serverName, headers)`.
 For example:

 ```
-jsonrpc.setExtraHeaders('main', {
+jsonrpc.setHeaders('main', {
     AuthToken: 'my auth token'
 });
 ```